traitecoevo/modeladequacy/analysis/README.md

 This runs the code in `model-adequacy-ml.R` and `model-adequacy-bayes.R`, which goes through and fits models using ML or MCMC (respectively) and assesses adequacy using arbutus' `phy.model.check` function.
 If multiple processes are available, this can be sped up by changing the line `options(mc.cores=2)` in `model-adequacy-ml.R` and/or `model-adequacy-bayes.R`

-Individual fits are stored in `data/results-ml` and `data/results-bayes` and then summarised together in `data/results-ml.csv` and `data/results-bayes.csv`.
+Individual fits are stored in `output/results-ml` and `output/results-bayes` and then summarised together in `output/results-ml.csv` and `output/results-bayes.csv`, respectively.

 ### Process the analysis